Takoyakiisgood/ID_S10204547_Celest_Assg2_website/README.md

 <ol>
 <li>Input username and click on "Yes" button to signify user have tried the food.</li>
 <li>Leaderboard should update the username input by the user together with their respective points.</li>
 <li>Problems unresolved:<br>The way i coded the point leaderboard it is only saved in localstorage so other users are unable to see other's points.
-I was also unable to display the points in the leaderboard and make sure that everytime users tries a food points are added to that specific username</li>
+I was also unable to display the points in the leaderboard and make sure that everytime users tries a food points are added to that specific username.
+Leaderboard points displayed is "undefined" instead of the points.</li>
 </ol>
 </li>